DavidAppleyard.com

 (2) A suite is a set of matching furniture.

-(3) In the world of music a suite is either a set of original musical compositions designed to be played in quick succession, or an arrangement of items from an existing composition that gets treated as a separate work.
+(3) In the world of music, a suite is either a set of original musical compositions designed to be played in quick succession, or an arrangement of items from an existing composition that gets treated as a separate work.

 Serious students swot (AmE cram) hard for their exams.

-systematic + systemic An action or process executed methodically, or according to some system or plan (with or without official blessing!), is systematic.
+systematic + systemic An action or process executed methodically, or according to some kind of system or plan (with or without official blessing!), is systematic.
 So, for example, in recent decades we have witnessed the systematic destruction of tropical rain forests.

 (2) Some kids never tire of playing.